christoffetzer/golang-client/README.md

 OpenStack Golang Client
 =======================

-NOTE(christof fetzer): The orginal client hat several resource leaks (defer called too late).
+NOTE(christof fetzer): The orginal client has/had several resource leaks ("defer" is called too late).
 I fixed the leaks that I could find and modified the import path to point to the forked repository.